Chapter 12:

 "Lend?
 Like what?"

-She pressed a finger to her chin and brainstormed, then like a lightbulb lit up, her face screamed Aha!
+She pressed one finger to her chin and brainstormed.
+Then as if a lightbulb lit up, her eyes screamed 'Aha!'

 "Mm!
-Ok!"
+Okay!"
 Noriko's hands reached towards the top of her head and plucked off the brown cat ears.
-She presented them to me like a tiara.
+She presented them to me like a crown.

 She leaned forward and began the coronation ceremony.
-I lowered myself slightly as she slipped the cat ears onto embarrassed me.
+I lowered myself slightly as she slipped the cat ears onto me.
+Noriko's giggling kept me alert while she tinkered and adjusted the headband until she seemed satisfied.

 "Dumb!
 But cute!"

-My fingers reached up to rub the fluffy ears she randomly started wearing one day.
-Apparently, she'd won them in a sweepstakes and would always carry them around in her satchel, ready for immediate use after classes.
+At least she's honest.
+My fingers reached up to rub the fluffy ears she'd granted me.
+Apparently, she had won them in a crane game and would always carry them around in her satchel, ready for immediate use after classes.
 We rarely interacted outside school, but when we did, Noriko's cat ears were always along for the ride.

 "I don't expect you to wear them everywhere," she started, "but don't just stash them in a drawer or something and forget about them."